 We are subject to market risk from fluctuating prices of fuel--both diesel and gasoline.
-Beginning in the second quarter 2011, we entered into fuel derivatives as "economic hedges" related to fuel consumed by Davey Tree service vehicles.
+In prior years we have used fuel derivatives as "economic hedges" related to fuel consumed by Davey Tree service vehicles.
 The objectives of the economic hedges are to fix the price of a portion of our fuel needs and mitigate the earnings and cash flow volatility attributable to the risk of changing prices.
-As of December 31, 2013, all fuel derivatives previously entered into expired.
+Presently, we are not engaged in any hedging or derivative activities.